central college in London BIFM BIFM

 Level 6

-This programme is intended for professionals of high experiential levels who are working in mid to upper management levels in a broader facilities management sector and who wish to enhance their specialist and management skills.
+This BIFM course is intended for senior fm managers who are working in mid to upper management levels in a broader facilities management sector and who wish to enhance their specialist and management skills.
 Applicants at this level would normally have budgetary responsibility as part of their role.
 The delivery for this programme makes it possible for learners to enrol at convenient points in the year when a new unit starts.
-The full programme will be over forty three weeks on a one evening per week basis over four terms.
-There are 35 lectures and 8 workshop sessions in this programme.
 Read more...

 Study